Transportation Supports for Students Experiencing Homelessness

 Funds reserved for students experiencing homelessness under Title I, Part A (set-aside funds) may be used to provide services that other students ordinarily do not receive.
 This includes transportation to and from the school of origin.
 The local liaison can coordinate with the Title I director to assess the needs of the students experiencing homelessness.
 Together, they can determine how to meet transportation needs using the Title I, Part A set-aside for students experiencing homelessness.
 Access Department’s Students Experiencing Homelessness website for more information.

 The mode of transportation provided by the district can increase a student experiencing homelessness access to education and extracurricular activities.
 McKinney-Vento ensures transportation to school and extracurricular activities.

 The transportation chosen considers the age, ability and needs of the student and family.

 - Gas cards: Some parents may have working automobiles.
 Districts may provide a gas card or use a voucher system so that parents can drive their children to and from school.
 Districts create a system to account for attendance and miles traveled to and from school with the student;

 - Taxis; and

 - Special education buses.

-If homeless students can drive cars or use taxis, the local liaison may consult with the school district transportation director about liability and requirements for background checks for the drivers.
+If students experiencing homelessness can drive cars or use taxis, the local liaison may consult with the school district transportation director about liability and requirements for background checks for the drivers.

 When there is a transportation dispute, the student should have transportation to and from the school until there is a resolution.
 The state homeless education coordinator and the state director of transportation are available to provide assistance to students and families experiencing homelessness.